Defimap

 The cleanest comparison is Tevau Card vs Bybit Card.
 Tevau is more stablecoin-card and Visa oriented in the current public positioning.
 Bybit Card is more clearly tied to an exchange account and Mastercard spending in eligible regions.

-Choose Tevau if you want to evaluate a stablecoin-first card with both virtual and physical formats.
+Choose Tevau if you want a stablecoin-first card with both virtual and physical formats.
 Choose Bybit if you already use Bybit and want card spending connected to an existing exchange balance.

 The decision should not come down to brand alone.
 Compare KYC, country support, fees, mobile wallet support, ATM rules and whether the funding model matches how you already hold assets.